Europe gets no respite from lockdowns after deadly weekend

 Politicians anxious to relaunch Europe's economy sought to suggest a timeline for easing.
 Silvio Brusaferro, the head of Italy's public health institute, said the most recent figures offer encouraging signs, though any move to reopen the country will be gradual.

-German Economy Minister Peter Altmaier cautioned Sunday "it's clearly too early" to discuss easing restrictions now.
-Helge Braun, Merkel's chief of staff, said the restrictions will likely run at least until April 20, a plan the government will review after the Easter public holiday.
+German Economy Minister Peter Altmaier cautioned on Sunday that "it's clearly too early" to discuss easing restrictions now.
+Helge Braun, Mrs Merkel's chief of staff, said the restrictions will likely run at least until April 20, a plan the government will review after the Easter public holiday.

 Italian Prime Minister Giuseppe Conte's calls for coordinated EU action, specifically for the issuance of joint debt, have been met with German and Dutch opposition and countries have adopted their own bailout plans.